Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry/README.md

 ### More sample code

-Please take a look at the [samples](./samples) directory for detailed examples of how to use this library to register and retrieve schema to/from Schema Registry.
+Please take a look at the [samples][sr_samples] directory for detailed examples of how to use this library to register and retrieve schema to/from Schema Registry.

 ## Contributing